OlaOluwalekan/Views-and-view-groups/README.md

 # Views-and-view-groups
-Zuri Training on using view and view groups, list view and material design components
+Zuri Training assignment on using view and view groups, list view and material design components